Which entropy for general physical theories?: Conclusion

 The main lesson that we learn from the results presented so far is that a treatment of the notion of information content, from a foundational point of view, cannot ignore the compositional structure of a physical theory, as we have seen that the latter heavily marks its behaviour also in a classical theory.
 Moreover, as we have just argued, also the allowed transformations play a significant role, as they might severely restrict the freedom of compressing.

 We leave open for further studies what happens if one considers non-local classical theories with a no-restriction hypothesis on the allowed transformations.
 It might be the case that a relation very similar in form to equation~\eqref{eq:conjecture} holds.
+Aiming at doing a first step beyond the the non-local classical scenario, one could ask how the present formalism can be applied to other known non-local theories, in order to investigate possible deviations of the information content from the expected behaviour in the absence of local discriminability.
+Recently, the authors studied information compression in fermionic theory \cite{Perinotti2023}, which is a strictly bilocal theory, showing that the information content equals the von Neumann entropy of the fermionic state, and a similar analysis could be carried out for real quantum theory, which also violates the local discriminability.
+Another model that could highlight relevant features of the information content is that of Ref. \cite{Barnum2020composites}, where finite-dimensional real, complex and quaternionic quantum theory have been unified within a single category, where complex quantum systems compose in a non-trivial way.
 Another interesting question is what happens in the case of the Popescu-Rohrlich boxes~\cite{Popescu1994}.
 It is possible that one of the entropies is equal to the information content.
-On the one hand, we already know that $I(\rho)\geq S_2(\rho)$, therefore the missing part is achievability, namely the direct part of a noiseless coding theorem.
+On the one hand, we already know that $I(\rho)\geq S_2(\rho)$, therefore the missing part is achievability, namely the direct part of a noiseless coding theorem, which would establish $I(\rho)=S_2(\rho)$.
+The question in the case of PR-boxes is particularly relevant in light of the fact that the three entropies are known to be inequivalent in such a context.

-As a final remark, we would like to stress the relevance of the fundamental questions about information content and entropic functions from the perspective of the extension of area laws or formulations of a general holographic principle, as both these laws rely on entropy, which in turn owes its importance to its operational interpretation as a quantifier of uncertainty (or information content).
-We think that understanding to what extent these laws can be generalized independently of the nature of information carrying systems can shed new light on the relation between microscopic and large-scale physical phenomena involving the flow of information and its localization \cite{doi:10.1063/1.531249,RevModPhys.74.825,eisert2010colloquium}.
+Answering fundamental questions about information content and entropic functions is a first step toward the formulation of area laws and holographic principle beyond the standard quantum scenario.
+Both area laws and the holographic principle rely on the notion of entropy, which in turn is operationally interpreted as a quantifier of uncertainty (or information content).
+Understanding to what extent those laws can be generalized, independently of the nature of the systems involved, may shed new light on the relation between microscopic and large-scale physical phenomena in terms of localization and flow of information \cite{doi:10.1063/1.531249,RevModPhys.74.825,eisert2010colloquium}.